Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: Results and discussion

-Interestingly, the simulated skyrmion size is very tunable and can be changed by the external magnetic field by a factor of three from $R=32$\,nm at 530\,mT to $R=9$\,nm at 810\,mT.
-While the skyrmion size differs from the experimental value quite significantly, lower DMI parameters do not allow to stabilize purely N\'eel-type skyrmions but rather hybrid ones that carry Bloch caps at the surface (see Supplementary Figure S10), being consistent with the theory reported for magnetic multilayers \cite{lemesh2018twisted}.
-If no DMI is assumed, the interplay between PMA and the stray field results in the formation of a bubble lattice with dominantly Bloch-type domain walls (see Supplementary Figure S8).
+Interestingly, the simulated skyrmion size is very tunable and can be changed by the external magnetic field by a factor of three from $R=32$~nm at 530~mT to $R=9$~nm at 810~mT.
+While the skyrmion size differs from the experimental value quite significantly, lower DMI parameters do not allow to stabilize purely N\'eel-type skyrmions but rather hybrid ones that carry Bloch caps at the surface (see Supplementary Note S5.3), being consistent with the theory reported for magnetic multilayers \cite{lemesh2018twisted}.
+If no DMI is assumed, the interplay between PMA and the stray field results in the formation of a bubble lattice with dominantly Bloch-type domain walls (see Supplementary Note S5.1).
 Once a DMI term of sufficient strength is introduced, the stability of the skyrmions is increased towards higher fields, and the unique rotation sense of the domain walls gets defined.
+Note also that besides the DMI strength, the saturation net magnetization and the magnetic anisotropy parameters play an important role for the skyrmion formation in this material (see Supplementary Figure S3 and Supplementary Note S5.2).

-For a discussion on the possible origin of a "bulk" DMI in this system see Ref.~\cite{chen2020observation} and the afferent section S6 in the Supplementary Information file.
+For a discussion on the possible origin of a "bulk" DMI in this system see Ref.~\cite{chen2020observation} and the afferent Supplementary Note S6.
 Similar observations have recently been reported in Fe$_3$GeTe$_2$ flakes of various thickness where an interplay between dipolar and DM interactions results in a complex history-dependent magnetic phase diagram of spin textures \cite{birch2022history}.